damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 summaryPGB
 ```

-Create a data combining all metrics from PGA and PGB
+Create a data combining all metrics from PGA and PGB:

 ```{r}
 StatesSummary <- bind_rows(summaryPGA, summaryPGB)